palantir/foundry-platform-python/README.md

 > [!WARNING]
 > This SDK is incubating and subject to change.

 The Foundry Platform SDK is a Python SDK built on top of the Foundry API.
 Review [Foundry API documentation](https://www.palantir.com/docs/foundry/api/) for more details.

 > [!NOTE]
 > This Python package is automatically generated based on the Foundry API specification.

 <a id="sdk-vs-sdk"></a>
-## Foundry Platform SDK vs. Ontology SDK
+## Gotham Platform SDK vs. Foundry Platform SDK vs. Ontology SDK
-Palantir provides two different Python Software Development Kits (SDKs) for interacting with Foundry.
+Palantir provides two platform APIs for interacting with the Gotham and Foundry platforms.
+Each has a corresponding Software Development Kit (SDK).
+There is also the OSDK for interacting with Foundry ontologies.
 Make sure to choose the correct SDK for your use case.
-As a general rule of thumb, any applications which leverage the Ontology should use the Ontology SDK for a superior development experience.
+As a general rule of thumb, any applications which leverage the Ontology should use the Ontology SDK over the Foundry platform SDK for a superior development experience.

 > [!IMPORTANT]
-> Make sure to understand the difference between the Foundry SDK and the Ontology SDK.
+> Make sure to understand the difference between the Foundry, Gotham, and Ontology SDKs.
 Review this section before continuing with the installation of this library.

 ### Ontology SDK
 The Ontology SDK allows you to access the full power of the Ontology directly from your development environment.
 You can generate the Ontology SDK using the Developer Console, a portal for creating and managing applications using Palantir APIs.
 Review the [Ontology SDK documentation](https://www.palantir.com/docs/foundry/ontology-sdk) for more information.